greg-raven/grus/_posts/2013-10-08-let-me-in-you-fascist.md

 ---
-title: 'Let me in, you fascist!'
+title: "Let me in, you fascist!"
 layout: post
 categories:
 - Cartoon